sjsu-library/unionist/_items/unionist--text-0370.md

-  book, and one which has not been heretofore sufficiently attended to. </p> <p> The books put into the hands of children at school have generally been altogether <em>above the understanding</em> of the young mind; and the consequence has been, that the scholars have noy only made much less progress in a given time, but have acquired the lasting <em>disgust</em> for their studies which has operated as an effectual bar to future improvement.
+  book, and one which has not been heretofore sufficiently attended to. </p> <p> The books put into the hands of children at school have generally been altogether <em>above the understanding</em> of the young mind; and the consequence has been, that the scholars have not only made much less progress in a given time, but have acquired the lasting <em>disgust</em> for their studies which has operated as an effectual bar to future improvement.
 To this great and extensive evil, Mr. Angell’s books afford a <em>certain and easy remedy.</em> The facility with which his lessons are